cleverington/n00b-drupal-development/README.md

 # A n00b's Guide to Drupal, Development, & Everything
 #### By: Charles R. Leverington \(aka: Pedran\)

-This book was originally inspired by @NaNoWriMo, but took on a life of its own when compared against how much sheer **knowledge** needing to be imparted.

-### Final Wordcount on 11/30/2015 at 11:59pm: \(Pending\)

 ### Druplicon:

 ![Druplicon](https://github.com/cleverington/n00b-drupal-development/blob/master/images/drupal-logos/druplicon-logos/druplicon-small.png "Druplicon")